Dylmoco/smoothr/README.md

 The admin dashboard exposes two endpoints for initiating a checkout:
 Store integrations use a `gateway` column to specify the active payment provider.
 Any prior references to a `provider` column are obsolete.

 1. `/api/checkout/[provider]` – processes a posted cart using the configured payment gateway.
 This single route handles checkouts for all providers (e.g. `stripe` or `authorizeNet`).
 The `[provider]` segment must match the gateway configured for the store.
+For NMI this segment is `nmi`, so `/api/checkout/nmi` maps to the same `[provider].ts` handler.
 The request body must include the following fields:

 - `payment_method` – the ID of the payment method to charge
 - `email` – customer email for receipts